Checklist for deep-cleaning your RV before storing it

 Deep cleaning doesn’t happen overnight!

 So, here’s our list.
 (You may want to sit down.
 Reserve your energy.
-You’re going to need it.)
+You’ll need it.)
 Remember!
 You don’t have to tackle the entire list at one time.
-Keep current on your rig’s upkeep and getting ready for off-season storage will be a snap!
+Keep current on your rig’s upkeep, then preparing for off-season storage will be a snap!

 RV exterior